aws/aws-encryption-sdk-c/README.md

     brew install openssl@1.1 cmake

 (Note: Installing the AWS SDK for C++ through Homebrew does a full build, which takes much longer than the KMS-only build.
-For these reasons we recommend doing a source build of the AWS SDK for C++ yourself, as we will demonstrate below.)
+For these reasons, we recommend doing a source build of the AWS SDK for C++ yourself, as we will demonstrate below.)

 Start in the directory where you want to do your build.

 #### Mac: (Option 1) C and C++ build dependencies

-Both aws-sdk-cpp and aws-c-common are needed, but the installation of aws-sdk-cpp will handle the installation of aws-c-common for you.
+Both aws-sdk-cpp and aws-c-common are required, but the installation of aws-sdk-cpp will install aws-c-common for you.

 Do a KMS-only build of the AWS SDK for C++.
-If you want to use the AWS SDK for C++ for other AWS services, you can omit the kms argument, but the build will take much longer.
+If you want to use the AWS SDK for C++ for other AWS services, you can omit the `-DBUILD_ONLY="kms"` argument, but the build will take much longer.

     git clone https://github.com/aws/aws-sdk-cpp.git
     mkdir build-aws-sdk-cpp && cd build-aws-sdk-cpp